ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab00.md

 Once you've run your "Hello World!" program, you are ready to move on to the next step.

-BTW, if you are familiar with Python 2, you may note that the syntax of the print command has changed in Python 3.
-This is a little confusing, but it is good to know that there are some key differences between Python 2 and Python 3.
+BTW, if you are familiar with Python 2, you may notice that the syntax of the print command has changed in Python 3.
+This is a little confusing, but it is good to know that there are some key differences between Python 2 and Python 3 (the syntax options for the print command being one of them).
 We will be using Python 3 in SPIS this year.

 ## Step 5:  Accept invitation to UCSD-CSE-SPIS-2017 github organization

-By now, the mentors/instructors should have invited you to the UCSD-CSE-SPIS-2017 github organization.
+The mentors/instructors should have invited you to the UCSD-CSE-SPIS-2017 github organization (if they haven't, the invitation will come soon).

-You should find an place where you can accept this invitation if you click on this link and look near the top of the page:
+You should find a place where you can accept this invitation if you click on this link and look near the top of the page:

 <https://github.com/ucsd-cse-spis-2017>